Don’t for one minute think that someone aged 65-80 does not care about how they look; it is exceedingly important to them.

 I would say that the primary treatment that I provide for the 65 to 85 group is filler and this is for both men and women.
 They are much less interested in botox.

 For this group age 65 to 85 I recommend a combination of hyaluronic acid gel filler and or Sculptra or Poly-L-lactic acid for volumisation and collagen restimulation.
-I also recommend Ultherapy for lifting and tightening.
+I also recommend our Ultherapy London treatment for lifting and tightening.
 In this age group, they will require neck and full face Ultherapy with maintenance treatment at six months, one year and two years.

 Concerning filler or Sculptra biostimulation, because they lack so much more volume than a younger person, it is inevitable that they are going require more volume replacement.
 So, the type of volumisers that I use in this age group can be in the range of 7 to 9 vials of filler such as Restylane and Juvederm or a mixture of the two using different types in different places of the face and over two to three sessions.